What are Citizens UK's charitable objectives?

 The declared objectives of Citizens UK are for the benefit of the public:

-- to develop the capacity and skills of the members of the socially and economically disadvantaged communities of Britain and Ireland in such a way that such members are better able to identify and meet their needs and participate more fully in society;
+- To develop the capacity and skills of socially and economically disadvantaged communities in such a way that they are better able to identify and meet their needs and participate more fully in society.

 Our structure and funding

 We are an independent body, a registered charity and a company limited by guarantee.

 Citizens UK is funded through a number of channels:

 - Dues from member institutions such as education, trade union, health, religious and community organisations.

 - Grants from charitable trusts and foundations for specific projects.